Even her name hints at controversy, for it was an unusual choice in a highly religious era. The only person in the Bible who is

 Jesus Christ.
 Her reason?
 John the Baptist had scolded her for marrying her own uncle, then divorcing him to wed the man’s

 brother.
-We can only guess why Herodias' parents chose that name.
+We can only guess why Herodias' parents chose that name for their baby girl.

 And all those husbands – John Hicks, George Gardner, and John Porter.
 No proper woman in those days would wed three

-times, unless her first two husbands died prematurely.
-Rhode Island’s officials called Herodias scandalous for separating from
+times, unless her first two husbands had died prematurely.
+Rhode Island’s officials called Herodias scandalous for separating

 destiny in a world where most women were little more than their husbands’ property.

-It is widely believed that Herodias was the daughter of Robert and Elizabeth Long of Charlestown, Massachusetts.
-However,
+Some early genealogists thought that Herodias was the daughter of Robert and Elizabeth Long of Charlestown,

 Thanks to Herodias' divorce petition, we know something of her early life.
 However, she did not say where she was born or